A note on the duals of skew constacyclic codes: Appendix: some bounds for the Hamming distance of some skew codes

-In \cite{L} the author shows how a factorization of a skew polynomial can be made in a suitable commutative polynomial ring.
-By this method, we can transfer some properties of constacyclic codes to skew constacyclic codes and vice versa.
-In particular, a factorization of a skew polynomial in $\F_q[x;\theta]$ can be made in $\F_q[x]$ by a Leroy's algorithm (see Theorem 2.5, \cite{L}).
-For any prime number $p$ and an integer $i\geq 1$, he defines $[i]:=\dfrac{p^i-1}{p-1}$ and
+In \cite{L}, A. Leroy showed how a factorization of a skew polynomial can be made in a suitable commutative polynomial ring.
+By this method, we can transfer for instance some properties of constacyclic codes to skew constacyclic codes and vice versa.
+More in general, a factorization of a skew polynomial in $\F_q[x;\theta]$ can be made in $\F_q[x]$ by a Leroy's algorithm \cite[Theorem 2.5]{L} and, in the same spirit of Hartmann--Tzeng bounds \cite{HT}, a lower bound for the minimum Hamming distance can be found.